-The inspiration for Spicy Chicken Dolsot Bibimbap comes from Gameeok in Fort Lee, New Jersey.
-When I saw Cheese Dolsamkim on their menu, I had to try it!
-A sizzling hot bowl filled with rice, spicy pork, kimchi, cheese, and corn — it had so much flavor!
-I came home and created my at-home version of it — with spicy chicken.
+The inspiration for Spicy Chicken Dolsot Bibimbap comes from a Korean restaurant, Gameeok in Fort Lee, New Jersey.
+Their Cheese Dolsamkim featured a sizzling hot bowl filled with rice, spicy pork, kimchi, cheese, and corn — I came home and created a version with chicken.

 What is a Dolsot?

 *Look for both at any Korean market in a wide variety of sizes.
-And cheaper prices!
+And less expensive prices!

 Ingredients: